Budibase/website/content/blog/app-building/custom-app-development.md

 This is one area where we’re likely to see the most variance from business to business.
 At one end of the spectrum, we have full hard-coded designs, relying on CSS, HTML, Rails, React, Angular, or other coding languages.

-At the other end of the spectrum, we have full visual design tools, like WYSIWYG editors, app builder tools, and other platforms that allow us to build interfaces without necessarily having much in the way of technical skills.
+At the other end of the spectrum, we have full visual design tools, like drag-and-drop WYSIWYG editors, app builder tools, and other platforms that allow us to build interfaces without necessarily having much in the way of technical skills.

 And then we have a pretty crowded space in between these two poles.